Skip to content

 Estimated Payment True-Up Error

 An estimated payment true-up error occurs when the year-end reconciliation balance billed by the landlord exceeds the mathematically correct true-up amount.
-The correct true-up is the difference between the tenant's actual share of building operating expenses (actual total × pro-rata %) and the cumulative monthly estimates the tenant already paid throughout the year.
-Any amount billed above that difference, net of tolerance, is an overcharge.
+The correct true-up is calculated by taking the tenant's actual share of total building operating expenses for the year, which equals the total building expenses multiplied by the tenant's pro-rata share percentage, and subtracting the cumulative monthly CAM estimates the tenant already paid throughout that year.
+Any amount billed above that difference, after applying a rounding tolerance, is an arithmetic overcharge.
+These errors occur most often when landlords compute the year-end balance in a spreadsheet separate from their property management system, introducing stale estimate totals, wrong pro-rata percentages, or simple arithmetic mistakes.
+CAMAudit's true-up detection rule extracts all three required inputs from the uploaded documents and performs the correct calculation, then compares it to the billed Balance Due to identify any overage.

 Key Takeaway